radiatecode/laravel-permission-name-generator/README.md

 # Laravel Route Permission

-The package used to generate route permission view / privilege view.
-Sometimes we apply role permissions in routes using middleware, So generating permission view for all routes is difficult task.
-This package can help to generate permission view dynamically.
+Sometimes we apply role permissions in routes using middleware, So generating permissions view for routes is a difficult task.
+This package can help to generate permissible routes, and generate a permissions / privilege view.
 Whenever new routes registered in **web.php** permission view will be updated dynamically.

 ## Example